 Through the process, students learn to think and write about their place in a community and in the world.
 They are asked to consider and to celebrate what makes them distinctively themselves.
 They move beyond thinking about whether one person is merely better than another to understanding that we are all individuals with multiple strengths.
 They are excited about what they learn about themselves, and their confidence grows.
 Families, too, are amazed by the growth in their children.
 Although the decision to enroll in CHS was often made by adults, the next step after sixth grade is often a family one.
 As a result, students own the decision for their school in a way that is significant.
-CHS graduates are noted consistently by ongoing schools for their leadership, their community impact, and their ability to fundamentally shift a learning in an impactful way.
+CHS graduates are noted consistently by ongoing schools for their leadership, their community impact, and their ability to fundamentally shift learning in a meaningful way.

 - During third and fourth grades, CHS will host a general parent coffee about the application process, aid, and about the CHS upper school.
 This, along with the November Sneak Peek at the Upper School will give families a strong sense of CHS program and placement.

 - At the end of their third year or at the beginning of the fourth grade year, families meet with our Academic Dean to discuss the CHS Upper School and tIo begin to discuss placement (standardized testing, academics, and family values).
 Our commitment to families is to find the best fit for their children -- and we recognize that this is not a “one-size-fits-all” proposition!
 This partnership is at the core of the outplacement process.